violetforest/webmidi-threejs/README.md

 `var input = WebMidi.getInputByName("nanoKONTROL SLIDER/KNOB");`

-## Step 2: Find the knobs/faders and store them as a variable.
+## Step 2: Find the knobs/faders and store them as variables.

 2. Find the input object and find the name of your controller.
 3. Copy that controller name and use it for